 (H) The department will not reimburse for materials or services covered under the manufacturer's or dealer's warranty.
 Providers must keep a copy of the warranty in their files.
 A copy of the warranty must be provided upon request of the department and must be submitted with any prior authorization request for repairs.

 Any repair or servicing done on equipment that is consumer owned must be documented, kept in the providers file, and provided to the department upon request.

 (I) Purchase or rental of durable medical equipment.

-A current prescriber's prescription must accompany each request for prior authorization of purchase or rental of durable medical equipment.
+A prescription must accompany each request for the prior authorization of DME.
 The department reserves the right to determine whether an item will be rented or purchased.
-Rental of equipment is valid only as long as medical necessity exists and is documented.
+Rental of equipment is valid only as long as medical necessity exists.

 (1) Rental only.

-Certain durable medical equipment requiring servicing to ensure the health and safety of recipients will be designated as "rental only."
-Rental only equipment is designated RO in the "Medicaid Supply List", appendix A to rule 5101:3-10-03 of the Administrative Code.
-The rental payment is specified in appendix DD to rule 5101:3-1-60 of the Administrative Code.
+Certain DME requiring servicing to ensure the health and safety of recipients will be designated as "rental only."
+Rental only equipment is designated RO in appendix A to rule 5101:3-10-03 of the Administrative Code.
+The rental payment amount is specified in appendix DD to rule 5101:3-1-60 of the Administrative Code.
 Unless otherwise specified, no modifier code is used in billing "rental only" items.

 (2) Routinely purchased items, lump sum purchase.

 Most items on the "Medicaid Supply List" are categorized as "routinely purchased items" and would ordinarily be purchased and become the property of the consumer.

 (3) Short- term rental and rent- to- purchase.